icopy-site/awesome/docs/awesome/static-analysis.md

 - [radon](https://radon.readthedocs.io/en/latest) — A Python tool that computes various metrics from the source code.

+- [refurb](https://github.com/dosisod/refurb) — A tool for refurbishing and modernizing Python codebases.
+Refurb is heavily inspired by clippy, the built-in linter for Rust.

 - [ruff](https://github.com/charliermarsh/ruff) — Fast Python linter, written in Rust.
 10-100x faster than existing linters.
 Compatible with Python 3.10.
 Supports file watcher.

 - [unimport](https://unimport.hakancelik.dev) — A linter, formatter for finding and removing unused import statements.